DobryiD/JavaEducationalProjects/README.md

 # JavaEducationalProjects
-This repository consists from my University projects
+This repository consists of my University projects